topo-gps/ios-manual/en/routes/routes_plan.rst

 Planning routes
 ---------------
 Planning a route is creating a route between several locations using a means of transportation.
 These locations are called route points in Topo GPS.
+An alternative to route planning is :ref:`route generation <sec-route-generate>`.

 The route planner can be opened by selecting the tab 'Plan' in the bottom of :ref:`routes screen <sec-routes-screen>` (Dashboard > :ref:`Route button <ss-route-button>` or :ref:`Menu <sec-menu>` > Routes).
 The following screen will appear: